Shanmugalakshmi123/available_pasteur/README.md

 net_output.txt   -   This file has the features of 357 pasteur images.
 They are the dry_clover, dry_dead, dry_green, GDM and dry_total
-code_new1.ipynb - This notebook shows the different features such as height that are computed
+code_new1.ipynb - This notebook shows the different features such as height that are computed pasteur_features_extracted.csv  -  This file has all the features extracted in the model